maryletteroa/data_test/README.md

 1. Extraction of data from the web and writing them as csv files
 2. Loading the data into raw spark tables and attaching tags and metadata (ingestion date and time)
 3. Transforming the data: dropping columns or renaming columns, correcting data types, tagging and correcting flagged values (negative sales), and metadata tagging
-4. Creating presentation data for the sales, and datascience teams which requires combining elements of these datasets
+4. Creating presentation data for the sales, and datascience teams which required table joins.

 # Getting Started